GP Synergy has a large team of more than 200 people based across our nine offices in NSW and ACT.

 Medical Educators (MEs) are GPs who work for GP Synergy in a part-time capacity.
 Every registrar has a dedicated ME assigned at the beginning of training.
 MEs guide registrars in their education and learning.
 In addition to regular scheduled training advisory contacts (TAs), registrars are encouraged to contact their ME with any training queries or concerns at any time.
 Your ME’s contact details can be found in your GPRime training portfolio.

-Education Coordinators (ECs) are a key contact for registrars within each subregion.
-ECs are often the first port of call for registrars with administrative or training queries or issues.
-Each EC works closely with the medical education team in their subregion.
+Training Coordinators (TCs) are a key contact for registrars within each subregion.
+TCs are often the first port of call for registrars with administrative or training queries or issues.
+Each TC works closely with the medical education team in their subregion.
 Contact details can be found here.

 Rural Programs Manager